Delaunay/Kiwi/README.md

                 * function call (generic)           // like matlab .* or .+
             * match                                 Conditional Jump
             * block                                 Sequence of Instructions
-            * error                                 Represent an erroneous state
+            * error                                 Represent an erroneous state (Might be something like Rust Result<T, E>) Hopefully making it as invisible as possible and allowing users to have an error handling facility in between exceptions and error codes
         * Definition        Reusable components
             * function                              Reusable Subtree
             * macros                                Expression generator - Compile time function